 NameRXN is used to classify and name reactions.
 It is particular useful in the context of ELN analysis but also as a plugin to chemical drawing software.
-NameRXN builds on NextMove's Patsy technology.
+NameRXN builds on NextMove Software's Patsy technology.

 Patsy is used to speed up SMARTS pattern matching by creating optimized SMARTS patterns or source code.
-Speeds gains are particularly large when multiple SMARTS patterns are matched against a single structure.
+Speed gains are particularly large when multiple SMARTS patterns are matched against a single structure.